apigee/trireme/README.md

       console.log('got request');
     });

-In addition, the following is also valid, and "noderunner-crypto" will not be needed:
+In addition, the following is also valid, and "trireme-crypto" will not be needed:

     var options = {
       keystore: common.fixturesDir + '/keys/agent1.jks',